-All through August, September and most of October, I became obsessed with my book.
-I dreamed about it at night, thought about it while driving my kids around, sitting in church, and even when talking to friends.
-I worked every day on revisions, and drove my friends and family crazy talking about it.
-Nothing could distract me from Talia and Landry and their fight to save their world, my world really.
-Half way through October I realized that Nano was almost upon me again.
+Half way through October I realized Nano was almost upon me again.
 Do I skip a year and continue revising while the momentum is strong, or do I set Sendek aside and try to knock out another rough draft?
-Right or wrong (still undecided on that point), I decided to write a fresh 50K by writing the complete history of the Draguman (my antagonist in Sendek).
-They have a great story, but it did not fit in the first book.
-So, I began outlining while I sat in the car pool line and I continued to work on my work in progress (WIP) during the day and late at night.
+Right or wrong, I decided to write a fresh 50K by writing the complete history of the Dragumon (the antagonist in Sendek).
+They have a great story, but it didn't fit in the first book.
+I outlined while sitting in the carpool line and I continued to work on my work in progress (WIP) during the day and late at night.
+[I never published any of that story]

-The last week of October was so crazy!
+The last week of October was crazy!
 I wanted to be writing, but I also wanted to create a beautiful wedding cake for my sister who was getting married on Halloween.
-I put all my writing away (actually I packed it for that 8 hour road trip) and began baking.
+I put all my writing away (actually I packed it for that 8 hour road trip) and baked.
 I enjoyed several days with my family for the wedding, and then pulled out my laptop and started Nano during that long ride home.
-My poor hubby was left to listen to his Ipod and the kids fussing in the back as I went into my literary fog.
+My poor hubby was left to listen to his iPod and the kids fussing in the back as I went into my literary fog.

 "Yes."
 I spoke softly and then paused.
 A new feeling welled up inside and I wanted to hear it again, so I spoke a little louder.
 "Yes, I am."

-After a small chuckle, "Did that feel good?"
+After a small chuckle, he asked, "Did that feel good?"

 "Yes it did!
 I've always answered that question by saying 'no, but I want to be'.
-I think this is the first time I have ever answered yes."
+I think this is the first time I've ever answered yes."

 "Then you better say it again."